-Every woman goes through a series of hormonal fluctuations during puberty, pregnancy, and menopause stages.
-When women’s ovaries stop producing estrogen and progesterone, menopause occurs along with stopped periods.
+Every woman goes through a series of hormonal fluctuations during puberty, pregnancy, and menopause.
+When women’s ovaries stop producing estrogen and progesterone, menopause occurs along with the cessation of periods.
 During menopause, women can undergo many physical and mental changes, along with discomfort.
 Vision issues are one such problem that can cause the condition.
 This article will look into the connection between menopause and eye problems.

 The Effect Of Menopause On Your Eyes

-Women approach menopause during middle age, where eye issues can generally happen.
+Women approach menopause and eye problems during middle age, when eye issues can generally occur.
 However, apart from the common vision issues that come with aging, menopause can affect your eyes with the decline in estrogen levels in the body.
 Our eye specialists state that eye shape can change during this time, and the need for corrective lenses can rise too.

-The hormonal changes that come with menopause can cause certain eye conditions or even lead to severe eye disorders depending from person to person.
-Given below are some common eye-related problems that most women face with the stop of their menstrual cycle.
+The hormonal changes that come with menopause can cause certain eye conditions or even lead to severe eye disorders, depending on the person.
+Below are some common eye-related problems that most women face at the start of their menstrual cycle.

 Dry Eye Condition

-This is the most common that many women face with the menopause condition.
+This is the most common problem that many women face with the menopause condition.
 Dry eyes, scratchy eyes, decreased tear production, and ineffective tears can be seen here.
-The problem occurs due to the dryness of the mucous membranes in your eyes due to the fall in estrogen levels.
+The problem occurs due to the dryness of the mucous membranes in your eyes, due to the fall in estrogen levels.

 The situation can lead you to a discomfort stage, with extreme dryness, and can even lead to chronic dry eye conditions.
 Eye specialists often prescribe medications and therapies to provide relief while restoring the quality of tear production.